Bella Hadid Reportedly Having A Hard Time Moving On From The Weeknd

 Bella Hadid and The Weeknd split back in November 2016.
 But, apparently, the model is having a hard time moving on from her “Starboy” boyfriend.
-The Weeknd, whose real name is Abel Tesfaye, moved on easily with his new girlfriend Selena Gomez.
+The Weeknd, whose real name is Abel Tesfaye, moved on easily with his new girlfriend, Selena Gomez.
 A new report published on Thursday, March 30 revealed Bella is having a problem doing the same and has turned down guys left and right.

 According to Hollywood Life, Bella Hadid is turning down every hot guy who asks her out.
 She certainly has no problem finding a new boyfriend.
 But, Hadid is not interested in anyone who’s asked out her out so far.
 An insider revealed to the celebrity gossip blog as to why Hadid is having such a hard time moving on.
 The alleged snitch also revealed that Hadid, 21, and The Weeknd, 27, actually split a month earlier than it was previously assumed.